 5. Cash-in refinance

 A cash-in refinance is a lesser-known option for homeowners looking to lower their rate and payment or, in many cases, pay off their loan sooner.
 Think of it as the opposite of a cash-out refinance.
 A cash-out refi involves taking out a larger loan and receiving the difference in cash.
-With a cash-in refi, you refinance into a smaller new loan, putting a large lump sum down payment toward the new mortgage.
+With a cash-in refi, you refinance into a new loan that’s smaller than your current balance, making a large lump sum payment to do so.

 6. Short refinance

-You might consider a short refinance if you were underwater on your mortgage, meaning you owe more on the loan than the home is currently worth.
-In this type of refinance, your lender agrees to let you refinance your current loan into a smaller one — more in line with your home’s current value.
+With a short refinance, your lender agrees to let you refinance your current loan into a smaller one — more in line with your home’s current value.
 This would lower your monthly payment and, ideally, make covering your monthly payments easier.

 7. Reverse mortgage